 There is no easy solution here.
 Underground music cultures can certainly make more of an effort to police themselves in order to keep out extremists, but subcultures that thrive on ideas of transgression cannot simply be purged of controversial imagery.
 Equally, in 2018 – with the radical right reasserting itself more visibly than at any previous point in the post-war period – we must be mature enough to point out that ambiguous use of fascist imagery is not intelligent and is (at best) irresponsible.

-Mr Benjamin Bland is an Early Career Researcher Fellow at CARR and a Doctoral candidate at Department of History, Royal Holloway, University of London.
+Mr Benjamin Bland is a Doctoral Fellow at CARR and a Doctoral candidate at Department of History, Royal Holloway, University of London.
 His profile can be found here.

 © Benjamin Bland.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).